APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG), based on large language models (LLMs), serves as a vital approach to retrieving and leveraging external knowledge in various domain applications.
-When confronted with complex multi-hop questions, single-round retrieval is often insufficient for accurate reasoning and problem solving.
-To enhance search capabilities for complex tasks, most existing works integrate multi-round iterative retrieval with reasoning processes via end-to-end training.
-While these approaches significantly improve problem-solving performance, they are still faced with challenges in task reasoning and model training, especially ambiguous retrieval execution paths and sparse rewards in end-to-end reinforcement learning (RL) process, leading to inaccurate retrieval results and performance degradation.
-To address these issues, in this paper, we proposes APEX-Searcher, a novel Agentic Planning and Execution framework to augment LLM search capabilities.
-Specifically, we introduce a two-stage agentic framework that decouples the retrieval process into planning and execution: It first employs RL with decomposition-specific rewards to optimize strategic planning; Built on the sub-task decomposition, it then applies supervised fine-tuning on high-quality multi-hop trajectories to equip the model with robust iterative sub-task execution capabilities.
-Extensive experiments demonstrate that our proposed framework achieves significant improvements in both multi-hop RAG and task planning performances across multiple benchmarks.
+Retrieval-augmented generation (RAG) connects large language models (LLMs) to external knowledge, but single-round retrieval is often insufficient for complex multi-hop questions.
+To improve search on complex tasks, most existing works combine multi-round retrieval with reasoning through end-to-end training.
+While these approaches improve problem-solving performance, they still face challenges in task reasoning and model training, especially ambiguous retrieval execution paths and sparse rewards in end-to-end reinforcement learning (RL), which can lead to inaccurate retrieval results and lower performance. {We attribute these failures to \emph{hierarchical credit entanglement}: a single final reward updates planning and execution together, so the model cannot clearly separate plan errors from retrieval errors.
+We propose APEX-Searcher, which uses a \emph{Refining Credit Assignment} paradigm: planning is optimized by RL with a plan-level reward, while execution is learned by SFT.} Extensive experiments show consistent gains in both multi-hop RAG and task planning across benchmarks.